MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/leadership.md

 # Leadership

-_**Applies to:** The Leadership page is currently in the process of rolling out to all MyAnalytics users who are assigned as people managers in Azure AD.
+_**Applies to:** The Leadership page is currently in the process of rolling out to all MyAnalytics users who are assigned as people managers in Azure AD or in Workplace Analytics*.
 It should become available to all of these users over the course of summer 2020._

 If you're a people manager, the MyAnalytics Leadership page gives you insights on your relationships with team members that can help you boost team productivity, wellbeing, and engagement.

 ## Who can see this page

-You have access to this page only if you have team members assigned to you in Azure Active Directory.
+You have access to this page only if you have team members assigned to you in Azure Active Directory or in Workplace Analytics*.
 Contact your Office 365 administrator if you are a people manager but do not see the Leadership page in MyAnalytics.

 ## A note on data privacy